Monday, July 15, 2024

 As I read of his passing, I learned he turned that passion for building into a successful small business and made that how he spent his time until…

 Made me look more at one of the others.
 She was a parallel friend, someone from the schoolyard you'd say hey to or chat with if you crossed paths back then.
-You can look at some timelines now and get reminded in small ways they did the same thing you did back when with a different set of friends.
+You can look at some timelines now and get reminded in small ways they did the same things you did back when with a different set of friends.

 And she went on to a career and other things until circumstances, and possibly some bad decisions, kicked in.